By Cathi Nelson

 Have you considered hosting an event or throwing a party?

-If you are thinking, your business does not lend itself to such an idea, I want to challenge you to think outside the box.
-In our busy, fast-paced, disconnected world today, people are longing for deeper connections.
+If you are thinking, your business does not lend itself to such an idea; I want to challenge you to think outside the box.
+In our busy, fast-paced, disconnected world, people are longing for deeper connections.
 In person, conversations in a relaxed atmosphere can go a long way in creating relationships and building authentic relationships.

-Here are a few examples of party or event ideas for businesses that do not normally lend themselves to a party.
+Here are some creative event ideas for businesses that do not normally lend themselves to a party.

-If you own a dog grooming or dog sitting service, how about throwing a “doggie birthday party” for your neighbors and their canine friends?
+If you own a dog grooming or pet sitting service, how about throwing a “doggie birthday party” for your neighbors and their canine friends?